TRMC2/libtrmc2/README.md

   priority, which helps get good communication timings.
 This feature can be disabled by compiling the library with the option `-DNORMAL_SCHEDULE`.

+## Copyright

+Copyright (C) 2022 CNRS, Institut NEEL Grenoble.

+This library was written by Jean-Christian Anglès d’Auriac, initially for Windows.
+Edgar Bonet contributed the Linux port (the file TrmcLin.c).

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

 [TRMC2]: http://neel-2007-2019.neel.cnrs.fr/spip.php?article862
 [Raspberry Pi]: https://www.raspberrypi.org/products/